araffin/srl-zoo/README.md

                         If disabled, automatic logs will be generated with experiment config file & KNN-MSE computation.
   --multi-view          Enable use of multiple camera (for all losses, except on ResNet Architecture).
-  --balanced-sampling   Force balanced sampling for episode independent prior instead of uniform --losses              Combininable losses(s) to be applied for SRL
+  --balanced-sampling   Force balanced sampling for episode independent prior instead of uniform --losses              Combinable losses(s) to be applied for SRL
                         losses(s)
   --beta BETA           (For beta-VAE only) Factor on the KL divergence,
                         higher value means more disentangling.
-  --path-denoiser PATH_DENOISER
+  --path-to-dae PATH_TO_DAE
-                        Path till a pre-trained denoising model when using the perceptual loss with VAE --losses-weights LOSSES_WEIGHTS [LOSSES_WEIGHTS ...]
+                        Path to a pre-trained dae model when using the perceptual loss with VAE --losses-weights LOSSES_WEIGHTS [LOSSES_WEIGHTS ...]
                         losses's weights - as many as there are losses